austinmcconnell/blog-developer/README.md

 export HUGOxPARAMSxCONTACTxFORMSPREE_FORM_ID=REPLACE_WITH_FORM_ID
 ```

 Otherwise, set formspree_form_id in the config.toml to any string value.
-It just can't be blank.

 ## Serve the website